Best WordPress Theme?

 I formulated this opinion after using dozens of different themes and building scores of WordPress sites.
 Throughout the years, my opinion has changed as I continue to use WordPress.

-You can keep searching for the “perfect theme” or just buy Newspaper 8 and get on with creating quality content.
-I’ve already done the research for you.
+You can keep searching for the “perfect theme” or just buy Genesis and get on with creating quality content.

-Let me elaborate on some of my thoughts about WordPress themes and why I now recommend Newspaper 8.
+Let me elaborate on some of my thoughts about WordPress themes and why I now recommend you start with Genesis.